Success For Each Student

-North Broward’s College Advising Office is thrilled to congratulate the Class of 2021 on all of their success and share their achievements on our new virtual map!
-The map below features their most up-to-date college acceptances earned at universities across the United States and around the world. *All acceptance data is self-reported by students and confirmed by College Advising.
+The North Broward College Advising Office is thrilled to congratulate the Class of 2022 on all of their success and share their achievements on our new virtual map!
+The map features their most up-to-date college acceptances earned at universities across the United States and around the world. *All acceptance data is self-reported by students and confirmed by College Advising.
 Please contact your college advisor to share any new or updated decisions and scholarship information.

 *All acceptance data is self-reported by students and confirmed by College Advising.
 Please contact your college advisor to share any new or updated decision and scholarship information.